 2021.
-The first road on the new Oriel Gardens estate, off Park Road, is named, quite correctly, after both James Proctor who died at Gallipoli in 1915, and his younger brother, Major Percival Proctor who died in Sudan in 1941 and whose name is also on the Khartoum War memorial as well as the one in Faringdon.
-But the road name could equally serve as a memorial to their parents Henry and Sarah Proctor, who deserve to remembered as two of the great characters who left their mark on the town.
+The first road on the new Oriel Gardens estate, off Park Road, is named Proctor Way, after both James Proctor who died at Gallipoli in 1915, and his younger brother, Major Percival Proctor who died in Sudan in 1941 and whose name is also on the Khartoum War memorial as well as the one in Faringdon.
+But the road name could equally serve as a memorial to their parents Henry and Sarah Proctor, who deserve to be remembered as two of the great characters who left their mark on the town.

 Nancy Reeves was a very active member of the community in Faringdon with the Girl Guides, Ferndale School and Faringdon Dramatic Society.